 - Press OK.

-- Hover where you wish to insert the new variable into the data set and press + > Custom Code > R > Nominal.
+- Select any variable in the Data Sources tree, and click + > Custom Code > R > Nominal.

 Method - Create categories for each underlying date in the data

 If you have only a few different dates, the simplest approach is to click on the date/time variable and change its Structure to Ordinal.
 This will create a new category for every unique date/time value.
-Often this leads to too many categories to be useful though and so Method 2 is preferred.
+Often, this leads to too many categories to be useful, so Method 2 is preferred.